-So jump in the car and let us take you on an explore of the quaint towns and villages of Windsor, Richmond, Pitt Town, Wilberforce and Ebenezer!
+So jump in the car and let us take you on an exploration of the quaint towns and villages of Windsor, Richmond, Pitt Town, Wilberforce and Ebenezer!

 Let’s start with the all-important where to grab a caffeine fix and a bite to eat – you are going to need it after your long drive!
 (It’s actually not that long – about an hour from the CBD).